pulp-platform/padrick/docs/config_file.rst

 The connection type of a pad_signal determines, whether this particular signal is later-on to be controlled statically or dynamically.

-Padsignals of type static do not have an input-multiplexer and thus cannot be controlled by the routable Port signals.
+Pad signals of type static do not have an input-multiplexer and thus cannot be controlled by the routable Port signals.
 Instead, they are either tied to a constant logic level (e.g. 1'b0 to tie it to zero) or a logic expression of external signals consisting of unary or binary operators and signal identifiers.